bikram20/Kubernetes-for-Machine-Learning/Chapters/Chapter 02 - MLOps and Developer Experience.md

 ### ML Development Process

 The following diagram illustrates the typical flow of ML software development.
+Key difference from software development being that data and models are the products.

 ![Software Development Process](../Images/developerexperience-2.jpg)